 Samyaktva means right perception, right faith or right belief.
-In other words, implicit faith in the words of the Paramatma, the belief of godhood in the real deity, the belief that "the real guru (a master) only is my guru" and the belief that the true religon is my religion." this is what is called Samyaktva.
+In other words, implicit faith in the words of the Paramatma, the belief of godhood in the real deity, the belief that "the real guru (a master) only is my guru" and the belief that the true religion is my religion.
+This is what is called Samyaktva.

-(1) Belief in the real deity. - Only that soul which is free from the evils of attachment and aversion etc, which is omniscient, which is adored by the three worlds, which propounds the true tatvas (principles) and who has conquered all the internal foes (Arihanta) is the real deity.
+(1) Belief in the real deity.-Only that soul which is free from the evils of attachment and aversion etc., which is omniscient, which is adored by the three worlds, which propounds the true tatvas (principles) and who has conquered all the internal foes (Arihanta) is the real deity.
+(2) Belief in the real guru (master) that is only that individual who strictly observes the five great vratas (vows) consisting of nonviolence etc. and who faithfully preaches the principles of religion propounded by the Omniscient Lord is the real guru.

-- (2) Belief in the real guru (master) that is only that individual who strictly observes the five great vratas (vows) consisting of non-violence etc. and who faithfully preaches the principles of religion propounded by the Omniscient Lord is the real guru. - (3) Religion is defind as that which holds up those who are treading along the wrong path and are going down and down in the lower strata of existence.
-This religion has all pervading friendliness and mercy (daya) as its basis.
-To belive that the religion propounded by the omniscient Loard only is the true religion is the essence of this belief.
+(3) Religion is defined as that which holds up those who are treading along the wrong path and are going down and down in the lower strata of existence.
+This religion has all pervading friendlines and mercy (daya) as its basis.
+To believe that the religion propounded by the omniscient Lord only is the true religion is the essence of this belief.

-(4) Twelve vows of a Layman
+Twelve vows of a Layman

-The twelve vows of a layman consist of (1 to 5) five anuvratas (vows of a smaller category) (6 to 8) three gunavratas (vows which purify the attributes of a soul) and (9 to 12) four shikshavratas (vows which admonish the soul).
+(4) The twelve vows of a layman consist of (1 to 5) five anuvratas (vows of a smaller category) (6 to 8) three gunavratas (vows which purify the attributes of a soul) and (9 to 12) four shikshavratas (vows which admonish the soul).

-I. Vow of abstention from gross injury:
+I. Vow of abstention from gross injury :

-Laymen are unable to refrain from committing some injury (Himsa) to immobile living beings (sthavara Jivas) such as plants, creepers, trees etc. In fact it is impossible for them to practise ahimsa (non violence) to the fullest extent.
-But they are able to shun himsa to some extent.
-As such, the first vow is taken thus: "I shalln't inflict any injury on any mobile living beings consciously or with an intent to do so."
+Laymen are unable to refrain from committing some injury (Himsa) to immobile living beings (sthavara Jivas) such as plants, creepers, trees etc. In fact it is impossible himsa to some extent.
+As such, the first vow is taken thus : "I shalln't inflict any injury on any mobile living beings consciously or with an intent to do so."
 Layman must in every act of theirs, keep proper vigilence whereby no or even least injury is inflicted on immobile living beings (Sthavar Jivas such as earth, water, fire, air and vegetable as their bodies).
 II.
-Vow of Abstention from uttering gross falsehood:
+Vow of Abstention from uttering gross falsehood :